Wideopen: Sacred Heart Church

 To the south of the village is the 19th-century Sacred Heart RC Church, a Grade II listed building notable for its stained glass windows, which bear designs by Pre-Raphaelite artists Edward Burne-Jones, Ford Madox Brown and William Morris.

 Other churches in Wideopen are St Columba's, the Anglican parish church, and St John's URC church.

 Governance

 The village is in the metropolitan borough of North Tyneside, in the county of Tyne and Wear.
 It has been in the Parliamentary constituency of North Tyneside since the creation of the constituency in 1997.

 Amenities

-The village contains one pub (Travellers Rest), two health centres, a library, a garage, a supermarket, a post office, an ambulance station and various local shops.
-The village has two primary schools, Hazlewood Primary School and Greenfields Community Primary School; students in these schools normally progress to secondary education at North Gosforth Academy.
+The village contains one pub (Previously The Travellers Rest, now Coach & Horses), two health centres, dentist, library, garage, supermarket, post office, an ambulance station and various local shops.
+The village also has two primary schools, Hazlewood Primary School and Greenfields Community Primary School; students in these schools normally progress to secondary education at North Gosforth Academy.